 Resurfacing Projects (Non-Federal Aid Highway Routes)

-Act 98 of 2013 provided an annual appropriation of approximately $41M to be used for the maintenance of secondary roads.
-These will nearly double the amount of non-federal aid funding targeted annually by SCDOT specifically for the state's vast secondary road system.
-Roads will be selected on an annual basis based on Act 114 criteria.
-SCDOT received bids on the first year's new allocation in December 2013 and work is expected to begin on these roads in spring 2014.
+Act 98 of 2013 provided an annual appropriation that was originally estimated at $41M for the maintenance of secondary roads.
+As revenues have trended ahead of the original forecast, SCDOT has advanced additional non-federal aid resurfacing projects to contract.
+These funds have doubled the amount of non-federal aid funding targeted annually by SCDOT for the state's vast secondary road system.
+Roads are selected on an annual basis based on Act 114 criteria.
+SCDOT received bids on the first year's new allocation in December 2013.

 Mainline Interstate Projects

 Act 98 of 2013 provided an annual appropriation of $50M to SCDOT, which in turn will transfer an equivalent amount to the South Carolina Transportation Infrastructure Bank (SCTIB) to be utilized to finance an estimated $550M on existing mainline interstate.
 The Act required SCDOT to submit a list of projects to the SCTIB for approval, and required approval by the Joint Bond Review Committee.
-Approval of the following projects in the amount of $549,402,000 occurred in December 2013 for funds not to exceed:
+Approval of the following projects occurred in December 2013 for funds not to exceed $549,402,000.